 Since 1961 the Mifflin Township Police Department has been run by six full-time officers and three part-time officers.
 The township officers patrol the unincorporated portion of Mifflin Township.
 It is their mission to provide the community with professional and dedicated officers who maintain order, peace and give a sense of security.

 The Mifflin Township Police Department has been in operation since 1961 and serves the unincorporated portion of Mifflin Township.
 In November 1981, the voters passed a tax levy to support a full-time Division of Police.

 The department patrols the unincorporated area of the Township—approximately 3.9 square miles with a population of less than 3,000.
 The department is dispatched by the Franklin County Communications Center by calling 9-1-1.

-The division is tasked with enhance the quality of life by efficiently and effectively maintaining order, suppressing crime and maintaining the peace for the citizens of Mifflin Township.
+The division is tasked with enhancing the quality of life by efficiently and effectively maintaining order, suppressing crime and maintaining the peace for the citizens of Mifflin Township.